imperiojs/imperio/README.md

 ```javascript
 app.use(imperio.init());
 ```
-Imperio will handle the mobile-to-desktop connections for you!
+imperio will handle the mobile-to-desktop connections for you!

 ### A Simple Example
 In this example, we'll include a button in the mobile browser, which on "tap", will alter the Dom of the desktop browser.